therealOri/todo-app/README.md

 # todo-app
 Just a little todo list application thing that I threw together real quick for fun.
 There's nothing really interesting about it and I wouldn't say it is the best thing out there to use.
 But It is something and I am happy that I made it.

+It also helps me learn/work with json data a bit more.
 __ __

  <br>